Vikaspogu/blog/content/blog/project-terminating.md

   finalizers: []
 ```

-On one of the master node, execute these commands.
+On one of the master nodes, execute these commands.

 ```bash
 kubectl proxy & PID=$!